yxlao/camtools/README.md

    - Is my image of type `float32` or `uint8`?
    - Does it have range `[0, 1]` or `[0, 255]`?
    - Is it RGB or BGR?
-   - Do my image have an alpha channel?
+   - Does my image have an alpha channel?
    - When saving depth image as integer-based `.png`, is it correctly scaled?

    ```python